 39. Benjamin Franklin Family Today

-- His son, William Franklin, travelled to London shortly before the Revolutionary War and had a son, William Temple Franklin.
+- His son, William Franklin, traveled to London shortly before the Revolutionary War and had a son, William Temple Franklin.

 - There are five documented children of William Temple Franklin, but no further known descendants.